How Should We Prepare Financially for a Revival?

 Renewal movements often represent swift fixes to cultural excesses.
 How did Asbury students point to today’s excesses?
 Many turned in their phones.
 Perhaps better described as anxiety-producing machines with e-commerce capabilities that also make calls, our phones create or magnify many challenges.
 Is looking at everyone else’s highlight reels causing you to spend money on the wrong things?
 Are you more focused on reaching the next level of wealth or lifestyle?
 Tim Keller noted, “Jesus warns people far more often about greed than about sex, yet almost no one thinks they are guilty of it… If greed hides itself so deeply, no one should be confident that it is not a problem for them.”2

-Step 2: Get ready economically as well as spiritually.
+Step 2: Get ready economically as well as spiritually

 Asbury’s President, Kevin Brown, believes, “Gen Z is emerging as a corrective to the casual Christianity that has marked our religious landscape and characterized our dechurching movement.”3 As Keller noted, Christians have become comfortable with our current economic relationship.
 Any correction is likely to involve scaling back spending.
 Would anyone like to defend the proposition that our society spends too little on itself?